Romans-I-XVI/Roku-gameEngine/README.md

 ##### getFont(font_name as String) as Object
 Returns the font associated with the provided name.
 Font must have been previously loaded using loadFont().

-###### ---Camera Methods---
+###### ---Canvas Methods---
+##### canvasSetSize(canvas_width as Integer, canvas_height as Integer) as Void
+Modifies the canvas size with the provided width and height.
+##### canvasGetSettings() as Object
+Returns an associative array with the current canvas settings.
+This will include; offset_x, offset_y, scale_x, scale_y.
-##### cameraIncreaseOffset(x as Float, y as Float) as Void
+##### canvasIncreaseOffset(x as Float, y as Float) as Void
-Increase the camera x and y positions by the provided amounts.
+Increase the canvas x and y positions by the provided amounts.
-##### cameraIncreaseZoom(zoom as Float) as Void
-Increase the camera zoom by the provided amount.
-##### cameraIncreaseZoom(zoom_x as Float, zoom_y as Float) as Void
+##### canvasIncreaseScale(scale_x as Float, [scale_y as Float]) as Void
-When zoom_y is provided, the zoom can be different for x and y, meaning the image will be stretched.
+Increases the canvas scale by the given amount, if only scale_x is given, scale_y will be set to the same amount.
+The scale_y parameter is only necessary if you want to stretch the canvas.
-##### cameraSetOffset(x as Float, y as Float) as Void
+##### canvasSetOffset(x as Float, y as Float) as Void
-Set the camera x and y positions.
+Set the canvas x and y positions.
 Note: positions are absolute and not in relation to the current scale, you should take scale into account when manually setting the positions.
-##### cameraSetZoom(zoom as Float) as Void
-Set the camera zoom to the provided amount.
-##### cameraSetZoom(zoom_x as Float, zoom_y as Float) as Void
+##### canvasSetScale(scale_x as Float, [scale_y as Float]) as Void
-When zoom_y is provided, the zoom can be different for x and y, meaning the image will be stretched.
+Sets the canvas scale to the given amount, if only scale_x is given, scale_y will be set to the same amount.
+The scale_y parameter is only necessary if you want to stretch the canvas.
-##### cameraSetFollow(instance as Object, [mode as Integer]) as Void
+##### canvasSetFollow(instance as Object, [mode as Integer]) as Void
-Sets the camera to follow the provided instance.
+Sets the canvas to follow the provided instance.
 Mode can be 0 or 1, the default is 0.
-In mode 0, the camera will not move beyond the canvas boundaries.
-In mode 1, the camera will keep the instance centered no matter what, meaning if the instance is towards the edge of the canvas, black will be shown.
+In mode 0, the canvas will not move beyond the canvas boundaries.
+In mode 1, the canvas will keep the instance centered no matter what, meaning if the instance is towards the edge of the canvas, black will be shown.
-##### cameraUnsetFollow() as Void
+##### canvasUnsetFollow() as Void
 Stops following the instance if one was being followed.
-##### cameraFitToScreen() as Void
+##### canvasFitToScreen() as Void
 This fits the game canvas to the screen regardless of the screen aspect ratio.
 This makes it so a game can be made at any size and black bars will be shown on the top/bottom or left/right if the game aspect ratio is not the same as the TV's.
-##### cameraCenter() as Void
+##### canvasCenterToScreen() as Void
 This centers the game canvas.
-##### cameraCenterToInstance(instance as Object, [mode as Integer]) as Void
+##### canvasCenterToInstance(instance as Object, [mode as Integer]) as Void
-This function is used internally when the camera is set to follow an instance, however it can be used manually if you want to center to an object only once.
-See cameraSetFollow() for a description of mode options.
+This function is used internally when the canvas is set to follow an instance, however it can be used manually if you want to center to an object only once.
+See canvasSetFollow() for a description of mode options.

 ###### ---Audio Methods---
 ##### musicPlay(path as String, [loop as Boolean]) as Boolean